 “Permaculture emphasises the pattern of landscape, function and species assembly”.

-We are getting into the meat of permaculture now.
+I’m a few days into a permcaulture design course and we’re really getting into it now.
 The theme of the day is Methods of Design.
-Here’s a summary of the process.
+Here’s a summary of the processes often followed.

 When getting down to a design, the first step is Mapping, taking into account the landscape topography, the hardscape, soil data, plant data, orientations, patterns of slope and so on.
 We did some practice of this using an A-frame.
 Another low-budget technique I’ve come across for surveying sites is a plane table.
 A GPS device also comes in handy here, but isn’t so good getting a detailed map of elevation.